branBeckett/data-science-projects/README.md

 [**Answering Business Questions**](https://github.com/branBeckett/data-science-portfolio/blob/master/answering-business-questions/answering-business-questions.ipynb)

-An analysis to find the best data science content to write about for a company that creates data science books, online articles, videos, or interactive text-based platforms.
+Use SQL to answer business questions using a database that contains information about a fictional digital music store that is contained within 11 tables.

 `Python` `SQL`